ybob247-del/nexus-biomedical-website/TERMS_OF_SERVICE.md

 When your trial expires:

 - Platform access will be restricted
-- You will receive email notifications before expiration
+- You will receive email notifications before expiration (at 50%, 25%, and 1 day remaining)
 - You can subscribe to continue using the platform

 ### 5.3 Subscriptions

-Our Services are offered on a subscription basis with monthly billing.
-Pricing varies by platform and subscription tier.
-Current pricing information is available on our website at https://www.nexusbiomedical.ai/pricing.
+Our Services are offered on a subscription basis with monthly billing:

+- **EndoGuard™:** $97/month (hormone health & environmental wellness)
+- **RxGuard™:** $39/month (medication safety & interaction checking)
 - Billed monthly via Stripe
 - Cancel anytime (no refunds for partial months)
 - Automatic renewal unless cancelled